-Kandi Technologies Group Inc. (Nasdaq: KNDI) announced Tuesday that it has taken a step further toward launching its electric vehicles (EV) in the United States, which sent its stock 5% higher in early trading to $4.20 per American depositary share.
+Kandi Technologies Group, Inc. announced Tuesday that it has taken another step to launch its electric vehicles (EV) in the United States, which sent its stock 5% higher in early trading to $4.20 per American depositary share.

 The Jinhua-based company said in a statement today that its wholly-owned subsidiary, SC Autosports (SCA) has begun taking dealer applications to sell its EVs in the United States.